 12.1 We will not accept responsibility if you act on advice previously given by us without first confirming with us that the advice is still valid in light of any change in the law or your circumstances.

-12.2 We will accept no liability for losses arising from changes in the law or the interpretation thereof that occur after the date on which the advice is given.
+12.2 We will accept no liability for losses arising from changes in the law or the interpretation thereof that occur after the date on which the advice is given to the fullest extent permitted by applicable law.

 13 Internet communication